Posted in 2020-2029, Film Review

 And the award for looking menacing in a pair of shades goes to….

 As was with the case with Ron Howard’s Rush, you most assuredly do not need to be the most devout follower of the 24 hour race at Le Mans, or indeed any particular racing event for that matter, to be completely invested in this story.
-Whilst Rush‘s focal point was the rivalry between two legendary F1 drivers, Ford v Ferrari‘s central premise is on the friendship between Damon’s Shelby and Bales’s Miles, and the build up to this hugely important race.
-It’s this friendship, and the high stakes that both of them are facing in the build up to the 24 Hours of Le Mans in 1966, that drives the film forwards.
+Whilst Rush‘s focal point was the rivalry between two legendary F1 drivers, Ford v Ferrari‘s central premise is on the friendship between Damon’s Shelby and Bales’s Miles, and the build-up to this hugely important race.
+It’s this friendship, and the high stakes that both of them are facing in the build-up to the 24 Hours of Le Mans in 1966, that drives the film forwards.

 Given that their friendship is at the centre of the film, Matt Damon and Christian Bale are absolutely outstanding in their roles.
 Their friendship might not be the most seamless, but there’s a solid respect for one another as they both appreciate the role that the other plays in this team.
 You can have the best car in the world, but the perfect car is just one half of the equation.
-This is because without the best driver, you do not stand a chance of winning a race that requires a multitude of factors to ensure that your car comes out on top.
+This is because, without the best driver, you do not stand a chance of winning a race that requires a multitude of factors to ensure that your car comes out on top.
 Tracy Letts leads the way in an effective ensemble cast as the commanding Henry Ford II, closely followed by Jon Bernthal’s polished Ford Executive, who contrasts quite brilliantly opposite Josh Lucas’s Ford Executive, the latter of whom is considerably more slimy, and openly distrustful of Shelby’s methods.

 Having dabbled in the world of superheroes, and more specifically ones with claws, for his last two films, James Mangold switches from the superhero gear to this one effortlessly.
 With some excellent cinematography, camerawork, and the brilliant work of the sound team, the audience is put very firmly in the driver’s seat, as if they were the ones at the wheel of these remarkable machines.
-Whether you couldn’t care less about cars, or if you’re the biggest petrol-head going, there’s an intensity to the racing scenes that make them extremely exhilarating to watch.
-However, the foot is not on the accelerate pedal the entire time.
-The screenplay balances these high octane, adrenaline-fuelled scenes with some more personal moments.
+Whether you couldn’t care less about cars, or if you’re the biggest petrol-head going, there’s an intensity to the racing scenes that makes them extremely exhilarating to watch.
+However, the foot is not on the acceleration pedal the entire time.
+The screenplay balances these high-octane, adrenaline-fuelled scenes with some more personal moments.

-Through Mangold’s excellent steering, he makes the two and a half hours fly by, in a similar vein to how a super-fast car would whizz by the audience in a flash.
+Through Mangold’s excellent steering, he makes the two-and-a-half hours fly by, in a similar vein to how a super-fast car would whizz by the audience in a flash.
 Though the ending is a little bit rushed, there’s never any severely problematic pacing issues that could have caused the entire film to crash and burn.
 With a stirring, emotional score from Marco Beltrami, the film roars past that finishing line with flying colours.

 Magnificently crafted racing scenes, combined with a fascinating story about two men and their respective search for greatness.
 Ladies and Gentlemen, please fasten your seat-belts, you’re in for an adrenaline-fuelled, enthralling ride.